Basic words and phrases

 sual to ask a question

-sual tu es Tomas?
+sual tu e Tomas?
 Are you Thomas?

 Tip: Yes/no questions frequently begin with sual.
 It is just a regular verb, not a special question tag.
-In fact, the previous question is simply abbreviated from mi sual tu es davar (I ask, you are doctor?) by dropping out the first word.
+In fact, the previous question is simply abbreviated from mi sual tu davar (I ask, you doctor?) by dropping out the first word.

-sual tu hau?
+sual tu bon?

 How are you?
 (Literally: Are you good?)

-mi hau.
+mi bon.

 I'm good.